Zander-Labuschagne/Secure-Sign-In-v4b/README.md

 This is a C++ GUI(Qt) application I have created in an attempt to improve my online account security.
 The user provides a password with an accompanying key that is unique to the website(or account) requiring the password, the application then provides a lengthy and complicated password to be used instead.
 The _b_ in the version code states that this is the GUI(Graphical User Interface) version where _a_ would be the CLI(Command Line Interface).
 Find the CLI version at https://gitlab.com/Zander-Labuschagne/SecureSignIn-v4a or https://github.com/Zander-Labuschagne/SecureSignIn-v4a

-## *This application is still being tested, there are a few known bugs*

 ### Benefits:
   - Remember one password for all sites, but all sites have different passwords.
   - Don't know the actual password which is entered in the password box on the website.